AnnaGutowska/AnnaGutowska/README.md

 ### Hi there 👋 my name is Anna Gutowska!

-I am a 3rd year Honors College student at Rutgers University - New Brunswick.
+I am a senior Honors College student at Rutgers University - New Brunswick.
 My majors are Computer Science and Cognitive Science.

 ## My Technical Skills: